 Each priority is supported by a number of specific policy directions and tasks.
-For each of these, the business plan articulates specific policies and programs.
-For example, the Whistler Housing Authority, wholly owned by the municipality, manages housing which only employees may own or rent.
+For each of these, the business plan articulates specific policies and programmes.
+For example, the Whistler Housing Authority, wholly owned Whistler Village in summer: the award-winning pedestrian village is the heart of the Whistler Experience.
+Ground floor commercial, and upper floor lodge and hotel units restricted to visitor occupancy, ensure year-round tourism.
+(P. Morrison/Whistler Resort Assn.) by the municipality, manages housing which only employees may own or rent.
 From just over 800 dwelling units, the authority hopes to add another 600 by 2002.
 Economic diversification, through advanced communications technologies and home-based businesses, is encouraged.
-The business plan also includes provisions for developing new library, day- care, and school facilities.
-New facilities for sporting events, music, dance and theatre, complemented by a public art program are part of the vision and business plan developed by the entire community.
+The business plan also includes provisions for developing new library, daycare, and school facilities.
+New facilities for sporting events, music, dance and theatre, complemented by a public art programme are part of the vision and business plan developed by the entire community.
 However, recreation opportunities are still Whistler's main attraction.
-The municipality continues to guide the development of world- class recreation and leisure facilities, and the resort association markets them to the world.
+The municipality continues to guide the development of world-class recreation and leisure facilities, and the resort association markets them to the world.
 Through this partnership, within a sustainable community and environment, Whistler continues to prosper.
-(David Waldron, Jim Godfrey, Peter W. Williams) The Whistler Environmental Strategy The Whistler Environmental Strategy (WES) is a comprehensive, coordinated approach for improving environmental stewardship throughout the resort community.
+(David Waldron, Jim Godfrey, Peter W. Williams) The Whistler Environmental Strategy The Whistler Environmental Strategy (WES) is a comprehensive, co-ordinated approach for improving environmental stewardship throughout the resort community.
 It will establish environmental values, principles, strategic goals and policies necessary to achieve the strategic goals.
-The WES will address the following environmental issues: - an ecosystem-based approach towards land use (including a protected area network; recreational "greenways" and compact, efficient urban design); - environmentally sustainable transportation (including a comprehensive strategy to encourage non-use of automobiles); - water supply and wastewater management, including a program to minimize water use and wastewater production; - solid waste reduction and re-use; - energy conservation; and An implementation strategy that addresses community partnerships; local government's role; local business practices; education and research; and an adaptive approach to monitoring and policy reevaluation.
+The WES will address the following environmental issues: - c an ecosystem-based approach towards land use (including a protected area network; recreational "greenways" and compact, efficient urban design); - \circ environmentally sustainable transportation (including a comprehensive strategy to encourage non-use of automobiles); - c water supply and wastewater management, including a programme to minimise water use and wastewater production; - c solid waste reduction and re-use; - c energy conservation; and - c an implementation strategy that addresses community partnerships; local government's role; local business practices; education and research; and an adaptive approach to monitoring and policy re-evaluation.
 In order to monitor progress towards strategic goals, environmental indicators and targets are being established.
 Policies will be re-evaluated and adopted based on observed trends.
-Below are some examples of environmental indicators that may be monitored: Pressure (Stress) State (Condition) Response Ecological: Natural Habitat visitors/ha./year species extinction, visitor number restrictions.
+Below are some examples of environmental indicators that may be monitored: Pressure (Stress) State (Condition) Response Ecological: Natural Habitat visitors/ha./year and land area conversion (ha.)
+G species extinction, species abundance beyond historical range number of days of traffic congestion, levels of service promotion of mass transit use, parking fees for private automobiles The resort community of Whistler in wintertime.
+Renowned for its skiing terrain, Whistler also has year-round activities.
+Schools, a health care facility, a fitness centre and a public library are also available.
+(R. Lincks/Whistler Resort Assn.)
+The valley trail in Whistler covers 34 kilometres and connects every residential area with the village and major valley parks.
+It provides one of the most popular summer recreational settings as well as a good transportation network for commuting on foot or by bicycle.
+(L. Rathkelly/ Whistler Resort Assn.)